EU, Britain Scramble To Reach Brexit Deal Before Summit - UrduPoint

 British and EU negotiators on Tuesday scrambled to put together a draft text for a Brexit deal with just two days to go before a key European summit

-Both sides voiced cautious optimism that an outline agreement could be reached this week, but officials admitted time is tight.
+Both sides voiced cautious optimism that an outline agreement could be reached this week and the upbeat mood saw the pound rally on Currency markets.

-And European leaders warned they would not let Britain use Northern Ireland as a back door to the single market.
+And European leaders warned that, while they are keen for a deal, time is tight and they will not let Britain use Northern Ireland as a back door to the single market.

-EU chief negotiator Michel Barnier said a legal text must be on the table by Wednesday morning at the latest if it is to be signed off by leaders at the EU summit starting Thursday, in time for a special sitting of the British parliament on Saturday.
+EU negotiator Michel Barnier said a text must be on the table by Wednesday morning if it is to be put before leaders at the EU summit starting Thursday -- in time for a special sitting of the British parliament on Saturday.

+If this deadline is missed, talks could always resume next week and a special summit be held just in time for Prime Minister Boris Johnson to fulfil his pledge to lead Britain out on October 31.

 As he arrived in Luxembourg to brief ministers from the other 27 EU states, Barnier struck a cautiously upbeat note.